KTH-RPL/DeFlow/README.md

 }
 ```

 This implementation is based on codes from several repositories.
-Thanks for these authors who kindly open-sourcing their work to the community.
+Thanks to these authors who kindly open-sourcing their work to the community.
 Please see our paper reference part to get more information.
+Thanks to Kyle Vedder (ZeroFlow) who kindly discussed their results with us and HKUST Ramlab's member: Jin Wu who gave constructive comments on this work.
+The computations were enabled by the supercomputing resource Berzelius provided by National Supercomputer Centre at Linköping University and the Knut and Alice Wallenberg Foundation, Sweden.

 ❤️: [ZeroFlow](https://github.com/kylevedder/zeroflow), [NSFP](https://github.com/Lilac-Lee/Neural_Scene_Flow_Prior), [FastNSF](https://github.com/Lilac-Lee/FastNSF).
 Others good code style and tools: [forecast-mae](https://github.com/jchengai/forecast-mae), [kiss-icp](https://github.com/PRBonn/kiss-icp)